Crochet

 I love it for its portability.
 I always carry along crochet hook and yarn :))

-To make this guide I used images and videos found over the internet, big thanks to the authors:
+make this guide I used images and videos found over the internet, big thanks to

 Illustrations from: